Pullusb/quick_rename_menu/README.md

 ### why ?

-When everything is well named and well ordered the project is better. but naming is long and boring and stop your often stop your workflow !
+When everything is well named and well ordered the project is better.
+But naming is a long and boring task that stop you often in your workflow !
-This mainly allow you to rename object even in fullscreen without opening 'n' sidebar or seaching in the outliner or properties. the propositions are here only to be a bit more convenient.
+This mainly allow you to rename object even in fullscreen without opening 'n' sidebar or seaching in the outliner or properties.
+The propositions are here only to be a bit more convenient.